Cunchelim: Location

-Cunchelim lies at a distance of 2 km to the north of Mapusa [].
+Cunchelim lies at a distance of 2 km to the north of Mapusa.
 The village was originally located by the Haran River, but now includes the nearby plateau.
 It is bounded on the west by the village of Siolim, on the north by the village of Camurlim, on the east by the village of Colvale and by Caraswaddo, a suburb and Ward III of Mapusa.

 History

-Cunchelim as a village has existed for centuries, as an agricultural settlement besides the Haran River that flows toward the Anjuna River.
+Cunchelim as a village has existed for centuries, as an agricultural settlement beside the Haran River that flows toward the Anjuna River.
 As a result, the villagers had close relationships with those of Siolim and Tivim.

 Traditions of the villagers of Cunchelim state that they were settled by people from Tivim.

 The original Hindu deity of the village of Goa was called Barazann.

 The founding of the church and parish of St. Jerome (São Jerónimo) by the Franciscans headed by Fr.
 Jeronimo de Espirito Santo in 1594 at Mapusa, marks the establishment of Catholicism in the area.
 This parish church is sometimes known as the Church of Our Lady of the Miracles.
 The villages of Cunchelim and Corlim were placed under the parish of Mapusa.
 Those Hindu residents that fled the village during the Portuguese period and established themselves elsewhere are known by the name Kunchelkar.

 Oral tradition states that the at São José Vaddo the original buildings were arranged around a narrow lane for protection against bands of Marathi "dacots" who would attack at night during the seventeenth century.
 The top of the lane was on high ground were villages would appoint a night guard that could overlook each hamlet.

 The Jesuit Province of Malabar owned palm groves at Cunchelim in 1759 from which it earned an income and they continued to own the palm groves at Cunchelim in 1773 The village was within walking distance of Mapusa and was served by a chapel for daily prayer, but all major religious events took place at Mapusa, where in 1779 the church of St. Jerome was rebuilt.
 A map of Bardez, probably produced by a trainee cartographer in the British army around 1797-1800 clearly shows the chapel at Cunchelim.
 The village is shown on the sloping higher ground with rice fields on the floodplain.
 The village was a centre for agriculture, producing rice, coconuts, Cashew nuts, and buffalo milk.
 People lived on higher ground beside seasonal streams where their wells could access the high water table away from the rice fields and on the less valuable rocky ground that led to a small plateau.
 The slope was covered in thick forests which the villages harvested for building materials.